Helen Frost

-Frost is married to Chad Thompson, a linguist and musician, and they live in Fort Wayne, Indiana.
+Frost is married to Chad Thompson, a linguist and musician living in Fort Wayne, Indiana.
 They have two sons, Lloyd and Glen.

-Throughout her career, writing and teaching have been inter-woven threads.
-She has published poetry, children's books, anthologies, and a play, as well as a book about teaching writing.
+Throughout her career, writing and teaching have been interwoven threads.
+She has published poetry, children's books, anthologies, a play, and a book about teaching writing.
 She has taught writing at all levels, from pre-school through university and adult education.
 Frost has also received an Indiana Author Award, a Boston Public Library Literary Lights for Children award, and a National Endowment for the Arts Literature Fellowship in Poetry.